CardinisCode/jobhuntmanager/README.md

 I have narrowed down the application for fellow software engineers, so the Job application form is very much in the scope of the software engineering industry.

+# Please note:
+Deletes are hard deletes, for the purpose of this pilot product.
+So if the user selects to delete something, it will permanently delete the information from the SQLite3 database.

 ## Files:
 The files in this project are divided into the following sections: